 Why Business Cards Are Important

 Another type of business card that you could benefit from is a digital business card.
-This has gained popularity during COVID-19 as people aren’t interacting in person as much, and others want to limit contact.
-A digital business card is a quick and easy way to share your information via social, email, or text with potential clients.
+This has begun to gain popularity.
+A digital business card is a quick and easy way to share your information via social media, email, or text with potential clients.
 Usually, it contains a photo of you, your contact information, and some fun design elements like a slogan or other details from your brand.

 What To Consider When Designing A Business Card

 The most obvious consideration is how it’s going to look.
 Elements like words and font, the card’s weight, and the card’s feel are essential.
 And don’t forget the goals you want your business card to achieve.
 Do you want to inspire action?
 Do you want people to remember you?
 A different motivation for a real estate business card will create a different design.
 Lastly, always make sure it’s easy to read.
 This might sound extremely obvious, but it’s easy to forget it will be printed and won’t look the same as it is on screen.

 The key elements to include on your real estate business card are:

 - Current title

 Horizontal cards are most common, but portrait orientation could stand out more.
 Curved corners are an option if you don’t want crisp, clean corners.

 The standard business dimensions are 3.5 inches by 2 inches.
 These dimensions are recommended because it makes it easier to store in wallets and business card holders.

 Think about colors or designs that represent your industry.
 These colors will help people understand what you do.
 A freelance designer might have a fun, colorful design, while a lawyer will be classic and simple.